Opportunity Cost Is Best Defined As

 The Core Concept

 At its heart, opportunity cost acknowledges that resources are finite.
-Time, money, labor, and raw materials are all limited, forcing us to make choices about how to allocate them.
-When we choose to use a resource for one purpose, we inherently give up the opportunity to use it for something else.
+Practically speaking, time, money, labor, and raw materials are all limited, forcing us to make choices about how to allocate them.
+On the flip side, when we choose to use a resource for one purpose, we inherently give up the opportunity to use it for something else.
 The value of that "something else" is the opportunity cost.

 Why is Opportunity Cost Important?